8 Florida Agritainment Activities You've Never Heard Of!

 The Rise of Agritourism

 If you have ever tuned in to the TLC reality series, Little People, Big World, and watched the evolution of Roloff Farms over the years – with its ever-growing assortment of attractions such as pumpkin patches, gift barn, wagon tours, pony rides, fun house and more – then you are already somewhat familiar with the concept of agritainment.
 In Florida, agritainment encompasses a variety of fun-filled activities that provide not only recreation and entertainment, but also a myriad of educational experiences for visitors.
-Examples of immensely popular Florida agritainment activities include (but are certainly not limited to) demonstration farms and agricultural museums, wineries, dude ranches, corn mazes and pumpkin-picking patches, living history farms, “U-Pick” farm operations, aquaculture tours, hayrides, roadside farm stands, championship rodeos, garden and greenhouse tours, rural bed and breakfasts, harvest festivals, wilderness camping, petting zoos, horseback and trail rides, hiking and backpacking trips, paintball and cut-your-own Christmas tree farms, among others.
+Examples of immensely popular Florida agritainment activities include (but are certainly not limited to) demonstration farms and agricultural museums, wineries, dude ranches, corn mazes and pumpkin-picking patches, living history farms, “U-Pick” farm operations, aquaculture tours, hayrides, roadside farm stands, championship rodeos, garden and greenhouse tours, rural bed and breakfasts, harvest festivals, wilderness camping, petting zoos, horseback and trail rides, hiking and backpacking trips, paintball and cut-your-own Christmas tree farms, among others - including a pretty sweet pumpkin patch near Orlando we happen to know about!
 Here are 8 Florida agritainment activities you’ve never heard of and should seek out during your next visit:

 1 | Enlighten Yourself During an Entertaining Florida Farm Tour | According to the Florida Department of Agriculture and Consumer Services, Florida boasts approximately 47,000 commercial farms and ranches that utilize a total of 9.45 million acres.
 A select few of these Florida farms and ranches open their barn doors to the public for the purposes of agritainment to provide an inside look at their working operations.
 Some of the most popular Florida farm tours include: